sa-concept-refactoring/doc/chapters/convertToAbbreviatedForm.typ

   template <typename T>
   void foo(std::vector<T> param)
   ```,
-  caption: "Templated Function Parameter",
+  caption: "Templated function parameter",
 )

 === Template Arguments Used Multiple Times
 This is an inherit limitation of the refactoring.
-If for example the same template argument is used for multiple parameters, it means that all of them will have the same type when instantiated.
+If for example the same template argument is used for multiple function parameters, it means that all of them will have the same type when instantiated.
 Would they be replaced with `auto`, each of them would result in a different type.

 This limitation also applies if the template argument is used anywhere else.